ThePJB/rustvox/README.md

 oh but muh random access, i mean like right now its fine lol maybe you could have some kinda data structure for column axis, do queries like highest X

-it would achieve a fucked up level of compression like 95%
+it would achieve a stuffed up level of compression like 95%

 seems to be some issues with floating point accuracy